 Justice Sotomayor’s first vote on the Supreme Court yesterday was to stay the execution of an unquestionably guilty hitman that even Ohio’s Democratic governor wanted to go forward.
-(It did; she and the liberal activist bloc ...
+(It did; she and the liberal activist bloc lost the ...

 Gallup: Hispanic Support for Obama Falls

 This Gallup report just out shows that President Obama’s approval rating among Hispanics (not to mention in general) actually went down following Judge Sotomayor’s confirmation hearing.

 From the week of July 13–19 to the week July 20–26, Obama suffered a 7...